 Summer Scholars will have access to an extensive library of books, recordings and videos provided by the Project Directors that will be housed at the Hampton Inn & Suites, the home for this workshop.

 Summer Scholars are advised to bring laptops or ipads and digital cameras.
 Laptops will be used to access information from the internet and digital cameras to document artifacts, places, and experiences in Savannah and at the Georgia Historical Society, Penn Center, and Sapelo Island for use in their multimedia projects.
 Please note that sessions by cultural historians and performances cannot be recorded.

-Free wireless Internet service is available throughout the Inn and there is a business center with two computers and a printer; we will do our best assist those who do not have personal computers or cameras.
+Free wireless Internet service is available throughout the hotel and there is a business center with two computers and a printer; we will do our best assist those who do not have personal computers or cameras.

-Summer Scholars will be organized in 5-member teams which we expect will be balanced with academic and arts teachers, experienced and novice teachers, teachers of varied grade levels, and teachers with technological expertise.
+Summer Scholars will be organized in 6-member teams which will be balanced with academic and arts teachers, experienced and novice teachers, teachers of varied grade levels, and teachers with technological expertise.
 Each team will be expected to a produce a multimedia curriculum project that synthesizes the arts, culture and history for use in the classroom.
 Using material from the lectures and from the Landmark Site visits, teams will work on their projects under the guidance of the Project Co-Directors, both of whom have experience in curriculum development, assisted by museum staff and workshop faculty members.
 On the last day of the workshop, teachers will share their projects, which later will be posted on the website.